 Although your answers should be concise and directly address the heart of the problem, there are situations where it’s recommended to provide some technical explanations of the problem, in order to demonstrate its complexity.

 I will give you one example.
 Someone bought WP Rocket, installed it on their site, but it didn’t work.
 This customer immediately created a support ticket and asked for a refund.
-Our Refund Policy says that we have to try to help fix the problem, and in the event we are not able to do that, we provide a refund.
+Our Refund Policy says that, if the plugin doesn’t meet your expectations, we provide a refund, but in some cases we might ask you for the opportunity to resolve the issue for you.

 In this case, the problem was quite simple to determine.
 The customer’s server permission settings were not correctly configured so it was not possible to properly activate WP Rocket.